Harbury: Railway and cutting

 Building of the Birmingham and Oxford Junction Railway between and through the parish started in 1847 and was completed in 1852.
 Southam Road and Harbury railway station opened that year, at Deppers Hill about 1 mi east of the village.
 By the time the line opened in 1852 it was part of the Great Western Railway.
 In 1948 it was nationalised as part of British Railways, which closed the station to goods traffic in 1963 and passenger traffic in 1964.
 The station has since been demolished.
 The railway remains open as part of the Chiltern Main Line, carrying both Chiltern Railways and CrossCountry passenger trains and much freight traffic.
 The railway passes through the ridge northeast of the village.

 Originally a tunnel was planned, but its geology of Jurassic Blue Lias proved too unstable.
 Instead a cutting up to 110 ft deep was dug between 1847 and 1852, which in 1850 was described as "one of the deepest in the Kingdom, being 104 feet deep and 600 wide".
 There is a tunnel, but for a distance of only 73 yd through a high part of Deppers Hill where there is a road junction.
 The tunnel portals were built with high retaining walls to protect them from subsidence.
 Parts of the cutting have suffered subsidence a number of times.
 In 1884 the Great Western Railway widened the cutting to make its slopes shallower in the hope of preventing further slips.

 On 14 February 2014 part of the cutting at the end of the tunnel near Bishop's Itchington subsided.
 All train services were suspended for several days while Network Rail worked to clear the damaged section of the slope and try to stabilise it.
 Network Rail was still working on the cutting by 31 January 2015 when part of it subsided again, and again the line had to be closed to all train services.
 The next day it was announced that about 350,000 tons of unstable rock and earth would have to be removed, and assessment of the site before clearance could start could take several days.
 On 3 February Network Rail chairman Mark Carne described the landslip as "a massive incident" and said the line may be closed for "several weeks".
 A fortnight later NR announced that it would reopen the railway "by Easter", i.e. 2 April.
 On 4 March it brought the reopening date forward by three weeks to 13 March.

+Bus

+Buses are run by Stagecoach Midlands.
+Services run to Leamington Spa, Warwick, Banbury, Kineton and Long Itchington.